Ziad-Abaza/self-driving-car/Readme.md

 # Self-Driving Car

 This repository features a behavior copying model for self-driving cars, where the car learns to imitate human driving behavior.
-The project is based on a simulator from a Udemy course.
 The model uses user-trained `.h5` files for testing.

 ## Features
 - Behavior copying using neural networks.